curtiswest/pepi/docs/extending-pepi.rst

 * Smalltalk
 * ..plus others in the works or supported by third parties

-Therefore, any of the above languages can be used to implement a PEPI server.
+Therefore, any of the above languages can be used to implement PEPI server-side components.

 Writing New Servers
 ===================